Pick-up truck insurance

 The right policy for you will depend on your vehicle and what you use it for.
 When you get quotes you’ll need to specify whether it’s a modified pick-up, if there’s a tipping unit, if it has a refrigeration unit, if it carries hazardous goods, whether it’s a single or double cab and how many seats it has.

-A standard cab has a single row of seats at the front whilst an extended or double cab has space behind the front seats, often including a bench seat.
+A standard single cab has one row of seats at the front while an extended or double cab has space behind the front seats, often including a bench seat.

 Private pick-up insurance

-Private pick-up insurance covers you to drive your van solely for social reasons, such as seeing friends and doing activities and hobbies.
+Private pick-up insurance covers you to drive solely for social reasons, such as seeing friends and doing activities and hobbies.

-If you have private van insurance you won’t be covered to drive to and from work, as van policies differ from car ones and there's no equivalent of social, domestic, pleasure and commuting.
+If you have private van insurance, you won’t be covered to drive to and from work, as van policies differ from car ones and there's no equivalent to social, domestic, pleasure and commuting.

 Commercial pick-up insurance

-Commercial pick up insurance is needed by anyone who relies on their van to carry out a trade or profession, or even just to commute to a single place of work.
+You’ll need commercial pick up insurance if you rely on your van to carry out a trade or profession, or even just to commute to a single place of work.

 Pick-up insurance for young drivers

-For example, a standard Category B driving licence allows anyone over the age of 17 and who has passed their test to drive a van weighing up to 3,500kg.
+For example, a standard Category B driving licence allows anyone over the age of 17 and who’s passed their test to drive a van weighing up to 3,500kg.

-Unfortunately, you’re likely to find that as a young driver you have a more limited choice of insurers and you may well be facing higher premiums than older motorists.
-Read more about the things to consider in our article on young drivers' van insurance.
+Unfortunately, you’re likely to find that as a young driver you have a more limited choice of insurers and you’ll be facing higher premiums than older motorists - but it’ll get cheaper as you gain driving experience.